edHelper.com

 3 The Welsh language particularly fascinated the young child.
 The names of towns such as Nantyglo, Penrhiweeiber, and Senghenydd were painted on the sides of the trucks.
 Folk tales he heard of times long past remained in his memory.

-4 When Tolkien was just twelve years old, his mother also died.
+4 When Tolkien was just twelve years old, his mother died.
 He and his sister were cared for by a parish priest in the area until someone could be found to care for them.
 They were shuffled off to a not-so-very-nice elderly aunt.
 That didn't last long.
 They ended up living with a woman only known as Mrs. Faulkner.
 It was here that Ronald discovered that he had a great gift for languages.
 He learned Latin and Greek.
 He worked his way up to learning Gothic German languages and Finnish.

 5 When he was only sixteen, Ronald fell in love with a young lady also staying in the home of Mrs. Faulkner.
 Her name was Edith Bratt.
 The parish priest, who had taken care of Tolkien, stepped in.
 He made Ronald promise not to see Edith until he had completed college.
 Ronald stayed true to his promise.